Please talk to your Welia Health provider about any medications or supplements you are taking if you are pregnant or thinking about becoming pregnant.

 - Save money

-If you need help quitting tobacco, Welia offers a smoking cessation program with one-on-one support from a Certified Tobacco Cessation Therapist.
-For more information, or to schedule an appointment, call 320.225.3356.
+If you need help quitting tobacco, Welia Health offers a tobacco cessation program with one-on-one support from a Certified Tobacco Cessation Therapist.
+For more information or to schedule an appointment, call 320.225.3356.
 Services are available in Mora, Hinckley and Pine City.
 No referral is necessary.

 There is NO safe amount of alcohol, marijuana or any street drug at any stage of pregnancy.
 Drinking any form of alcohol or using street drugs can harm a developing baby.
 The result can be stillbirth, miscarriage, low birth weight, birth defects, brain development issues and lifelong learning problems.